alhsu/AmpliVar/README.md

 ## 3. Installation
 * **Installing AmpliVar**
   The source package also contains pre-compiled binaries needed to run AmpliVar under Mac OSX or Linux environments.
   The binaries are compiled on Centos 6 and OSX 10.8.5.
 Please refer to the original sites for source code and/or executable binary if the provided binaries do not work.

-  In case a user is using self-build binaries, edit the AmpliVar wrapper script - amplivar_wrapper.sh to point path to binaries to new location.
+  Using self-build or existing binaries can be achieved by either editing the section labelled **"EDIT HERE TO USE SELF-BUILD BINARIES"** in the AmpliVar wrapper script - *amplivar_wrapper.sh* to point path to binaries to new location, or by using the **-e** switch, which gives preference to binaries in system path (and still uses packaged binaries where one cannot be located).

   To install AmpliVar, simply download the package:
   ```    git clone https://github.com/alhsu/AmpliVar.git    ```